 What is TB?

 Tuberculosis is a bacterial infection which most often in the lungs, but it can appear in or spread to other parts of the body.
-Untreated, it can destroy lung tissue and make breathing difficult or impossible.
+Untreated, TB can can destroy lung tissue and make breathing difficult or impossible.
 TB is a particular public health concern because it can spread easily through the air when a person with TB disease speaks, coughs or sneezes.